 Bamboo is huge.
 It grows like mad, faster than any plant on earth, and you can make almost anything with it.
 The demand for bamboo has never been greater.
 And we think that’s a good thing.
 Because in terms of sustainability, bamboo outstrips all the competition.
 It grows faster, renews more quickly, produces more oxygen and captures more carbon.
 So who wouldn’t want to get in on this trend and start growing bamboo for profit?

 Essentially, you can make money by growing bamboo in three different ways.
-The most ambitious model might be to farm a plantation of bamboo, and sell the raw material to bamboo processors and manufacturers who could turn it into furniture, textiles and building materials.
+The most ambitious model might be to farm a bamboo plantation and sell the raw material to bamboo processors and manufacturers who could turn it into furniture, textiles, and building materials.
 A more practical alternative might be to grow a wider variety of bamboo on a small plot of land and operate something like a grassroots nursery.
 In conjunction with either of those models, you could also develop your own bamboo product, creating something more valuable than simply the bamboo itself.

 In the following article, we’ll look at the viability of these business models.
 We’ll consider the pros and cons, examine some of what goes into growing bamboo for profit, and hopefully help you decide whether such a plan might be right for you.